-##The warm days are upon us so it’s time for a long, cool drink.
+##The warm days are still us so it’s time for a long, cool drink.
 Valencia has two of its very own.
 Well, ‘Horchata’ was invented in the Sudan and ‘Agua de Valencia’ is really just Buck’s Fizz with a twist.
 These days they are both considered as Valencian as paella, fireworks and construction companies.

 Horchata is a bit of an acquired taste.
 While some would go miles out of their way in the summer heat for just a sip, others would go even more miles just to avoid the stuff.
 One person we spoke to described it as milk mixed with sand.
 It looks and tastes like a sort of nutty milkshake, although, actually, there’s no milk in it.
 It is made from crushed “chufas” or tiger nuts and water.